-- investigating, conciliating and awarding damages for breaches of the IPPs or NPPs by an agency or organisation;
+- investigating, conciliating and awarding damages for breaches of the APPs by an agency or organisation.

-- promoting an understanding and acceptance of the IPPs and NPPs and their objects;
+- promoting an understanding and acceptance of the APPs and their objects.

-- encouraging industries to develop programs to handle personal information consistent with the NPPs.
+- encouraging industries to develop programs to handle personal information consistent with the APPs.